-The TPD in its entirely is quite the document and so we’ve broken it down to show you the key points in terms of what it means to you, those who vape.
+The TPD, in its entirety, is quite the document, so we’ve broken it down to show you the key points in terms of what it means to you, those who vape.

 Size Limits on E Liquids/E Juice

-Previously it was possible to buy your favourite e liquids in bigger packages however consumers are now limited to vials containing no more than 10ml.
+Previously, it was possible to buy your favourite nicotine containing e-liquids in bigger packages; however, consumers are now limited to bottles containing at most 10ml.

-While in theory it costs more to buy a number of smaller vials than one big one the majority of retailers are absorbing the increased cost themselves or helping customers out by holding offers, sales and more.
+While, in theory, it costs more to buy several smaller bottles than one big one costs, most retailers are absorbing the increased cost themselves or helping customers out by holding offers, sales and more.

 No more super-sized tanks.
 The limit on new tank sizes is 2ml.
-Smaller tanks being mandatory means that vapers, particularly heavy vapers, having to refill more often.
+Smaller tanks being mandatory means that vapers, particularly heavy vapers, have to refill more often.

 Nicotine Level Limits

-You may now not buy e liquids with nicotine levels higher than 2%, or 20mg/ml.
-At face value this could have been disastrous for heavier smokers and those who appreciated a nicotine heavy vape.
-Thankfully newer devices are already finding ways to amplify the nicotine effectiveness, despite there being less of it.
+You cannot buy e-liquids with over 2% or 20mg/ml of nicotine.
+At face value, this could have been disastrous for heavier smokers and those who appreciated a nicotine-heavy vape.
+Thankfully, newer devices are already finding ways to amplify nicotine effectiveness despite less of it.

 New Product Restrictions

-Manufacturers and retailers must wait six months before selling any new products unless the MHRA manages to clear new products quicker.
-While this doesn’t affect any current products, it does slow down the introduction of new e liquid flavours and more.
+Manufacturers and retailers must wait six months before selling new products unless the MHRA clears new products quicker.
+While this doesn’t affect any current products, it does slow the introduction of new e-liquid flavours and more.

-Under the new regs e liquids must be tested for emissions.
-When news of this first came out many retailers worried about cost however it hasn’t worked out quite as costly as feared.
-Any reputable manufacturer or retailer will be dedicated to offering high quality e liquids and so despite the odd grumble most won’t have a problem with this particular new rule, especially as it helps remove poor quality e liquids from the market.
+Under the new regs e, liquids must be tested for emissions.
+Many retailers worried about cost, but it hasn’t worked out quite as feared.
+Any reputable manufacturer or retailer will be dedicated to offering high-quality e-liquids.
+So despite the odd grumble, most won’t have a problem with this new rule.

-If you want to know if the e liquids you are buying meet the TPD standards check the following:
+If you want to know if the e-liquids you buy meet the TPD standards, check the following:

-As above, tanks are included in the TPD regulations and so to ensure your tank meets the rules check that:
+As mentioned above, tanks are included in the TPD regulations, and so to ensure your tank meets the rules check that:

-If you feel the need to double check, look up the e cigarette pages on the main MHRA website, and look at the Excel records under Submitted Products.
-It can be a slog however if the e liquid or e cigarette tank you have is registered with the MHRA it should be there.
+If you need to double-check, look up the e-cigarette pages on the main MHRA website and the Excel records under Submitted Products.
+It can be a slog; however, if the e-liquid or e-cigarette tank you have is registered with the MHRA, it should be there.

 Checking Batteries and Mods